HND - SEL

 Robert Schrader

-Expert on Japan Airlines and Korean Air
+Expert on Korean Air, Japan Airlines and ICN

 One of the web's original travel bloggers, Robert launched his first site Leave Your Daily Hell in 2009.
 Since then, he's expanded into destination niche sites (one each for Japan, Thailand and Taiwan), in addition to having written for the inflight magazines of Singapore Airlines and Korean Air.
 Overall, he's visited nearly 100 countries, and flies business as often as possible.